aclist/kbin-kes/README.md

 # Description

-kbin Enhancement Suite (KES) is an add-on manager for userscripts modify kbin, in addition to being a turnkey, declarative framework for incorporating new features.
+kbin Enhancement Suite (KES) is an add-on manager for userscripts modify kbin.
+In addition, it provides a turnkey, declarative framework for incorporating new features.

 As such, KES is three things: